openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

         SUSE, Red Hat, Freies Office Deutschland e.V., Software in the Public Interest, and the Free Software Foundation.
 The new appointees will serve for an initial term of one year.

-The body represents The Document Foundation™s sponsors, with each sponsor having the
+The body represents The Document Foundationâ€™s sponsors, with each sponsor having the
         right to one representative.
 They will provide the future Board of Directors with advice, guidance and proposals, and will consult regularly on the further development of the Foundation and its associated projects.

-We™re very proud, and warmly welcome the first members of the Advisory Board.
-Its composition shows that LibreOffice is a vendor-neutral, truly-free office suite, and confirms that The Document Foundation has created a solid base to build upon, for the community, for corporations and enterprises, and for adopters and end-users, said Florian Effenberger on behalf of The Document Foundation™s
+â€œWeâ€™re very proud, and warmly welcome the first members of the Advisory Board.
+Its composition shows that LibreOffice is a vendor-neutral, truly-free office suite, and confirms that The Document Foundation has created a solid base to build upon, for the community, for corporations and enterprises, and for adopters and end-users,â€ said Florian Effenberger on behalf of The Document Foundationâ€™s
-        Steering Committee.
-With LibreOffice being downloaded from all over the world, with the community growing quickly, and with organizations and corporations showing strong support, The Document Foundation has succeeded in creating a safe, stable and secure base to ensure the future of free office suites, he added.
+        Steering Committee. â€œWith LibreOffice being downloaded from all over the world, with the community growing quickly, and with organizations and corporations showing strong support, The Document Foundation has succeeded in creating a safe, stable and secure base to ensure the future of free office suites,â€ he added.

-
+â€

 ### Call for participation

+â€œ

         [LinuxJournal/Vote: What is your favorite Linux distribution for use on the desktop?](http://www.linuxjournal.com/content/what-your-favorite-linux-distribution-use-desktop)